uqcire/cms/API-CONFIGURATION.md

-# Strapi v5 API Configuration Guide
+# Strapi v5 API Configuration Guide (Blog-Only)

-This document outlines the updated API configuration for E-Sunrise Australia CMS using Strapi v5.21.0.
+This document outlines the updated API configuration for E-Sunrise Australia Blog CMS using Strapi v5.21.0.

 ## Overview

-The API configuration has been updated to include the latest Strapi v5 features and best practices for:
+The API configuration has been optimized for blog-only content management with:
-- REST API configuration
+- REST API configuration for blog content (posts, categories, tags)
-- GraphQL support
+- GraphQL support for blog queries
-- Rate limiting and security
+- Rate limiting and security optimized for blog usage
-- Performance optimization
+- Performance optimization for blog content delivery
-- CORS and middleware configuration
+- CORS and middleware configuration for blog API

 ## Configuration Files